 - Now robots join fight against cancer Read More

 - Rooney to quit internationals after World Cup Read More

 - Gems defy odds Read More

 - ALL AH WE IS ONE: Money for babies Read More

-- EDITORIAL: Need for bail guides Read More
+- EDITORIAL: Waiting for PM to give election date Read More

 THE TROUBLE SPOTS of New Orleans and Chapman Lane, St Michael, are about to get a 24-hour police presence.
 That presence will include members of the Royal Barbados Police Force’s Special Services Unit, its K-9 Unit, mobile patrols and officers walking the beat as well.
 It will come through the stationing of the force’s mobile trailer unit on the western edge of Chapman Lane from today on a small pasture by the Bridgetown Wastewater Treatment Plant.
 Commissioner of Police Darwin Dottin said yesterday he would not have it any other way.